 Tories demand clarity on Matheson ‘mistakes’ over iPad data roaming bill

-The Health Secretary has been under pressure after running up a near-£11,000 data roaming bill on a parliamentary device.
+The Scottish Health Secretary has been under pressure after running up a near-£11,000 bill which was then covered by his expenses.

 Michael Matheson has been under pressure in recent weeks after it emerged he incurred the costs during a trip to Morocco at the turn of the year, which were covered by his expenses and office costs before the minister announced he would pay in full personally.